Hossam-10/FrontTask/README.md

 1-If you refresh the website after login you won't find user information because there's no API to return the user data I need this API to retrieve the user's information.

-2-Feedback's APIs aren't working(show-update-delete)
+2-Feedback's APIs aren't working(show-update-delete).

-3-Feedbacks don't have id
+3-Feedbacks don't have id.

 This Project is made by Nuxt.js (It's a Vue.js framework provides useful features) I used it to save more time.